 xcall lm_login(app_stat, producer, app_code, token, lm_record, slot_num, [check] & [, seat])

 Returned with the log-in status.
 The most common values are listed below; see Licensing Toolkit error messages for additional values that can be returned. (n)

 The producer code for your company.
 (This code was assigned to your company by Synergex when you requested the License Key Generator.) (a)

-The code that you created to refer to the application.
+The code that you created to refer to the application or application component.
 It can be up to six characters long. (a)

 Returned with the log-in token, which is a key that is maintained in License Manager. (i4)

-(optional in traditional Synergy and on UNIX) Returned with the information that was specified when the application was configured with License Manager: (a)
+(optional in traditional Synergy and on UNIX) Returned with the information that was specified when the application code was installed by License Manager: (a)

-lm_applic ,a6 ;Application code lm_usrmax ,d4 ;Maximum number of concurrent users lm_expdat ,d8 ;Time-out date (YYYYMMDD) lm_insdat ,d8 ;Installation date (YYYYMMDD) lm_custom ,a100 ;Developer-defined information
+lm_applic ,a6 ;Application code lm_usrmax ,d5 ;Maximum number of concurrent users lm_expdat ,d8 ;Time-out date (YYYYMMDD) lm_insdat ,d8 ;Installation date (YYYYMMDD) lm_custom ,a100 ;Developer-defined information

 0 = Log in the license if it is available. (default)